 Introduction

-University Canada West respects your privacy and is committed to protecting your personal data.
-This privacy notice tells you how and why we collect, use, disclose and protect your personal information in compliance when you visit our websites (regardless of where you visit from) or use our services, and tells you about your privacy rights and how the law protects you.
+UCW respects your privacy and is committed to protecting your personal data.
+This privacy notice tells you how and why we collect, use, disclose, and protect your personal data in compliance with legislation when you visit our websites or use our services, and tells you about your privacy rights.

-This privacy notice is provided in a layered format so you can click through to the specific areas set out below.
-Please also use the Glossary at section 12 for the meaning of some of the terms used in this privacy notice.
+This privacy notice is provided in a layered format so you can click through to the specific areas, including the Glossary in section 12 (other capitalized terms are defined throughout this privacy notice).

 Purpose of this privacy notice

-This privacy notice aims to give you information on how University Canada West collects and processes your personal data including any data you may provide through this website when you:
+This privacy notice provides information on how UCW processes your personal data, including any data you may provide through this website when you:

 • complete a callback or enquiry form;

-• register on our site to apply for a course, program, corporate/executive education, or professional training, whether it is online, distance-learning or campus-based, and whether you are applying for yourself or on behalf of employees or staff at your organization which may be or become a customer of ours;
+• apply for a course or program, whether online or campus-based, and whether you are applying for yourself or on behalf of someone;

 • sign up for marketing materials; or